tyler-smith/bitcoin-abc/doc/gitian-building.md

 Gitian building
 ===============

-*Setup instructions for a Gitian build of Bitcoin ABC using a VM or physical system.*
+*Setup instructions for a Gitian build of Bitcoin Cash using a VM or physical system.*

 Gitian is the deterministic build process that is used to build the Bitcoin ABC executables.
 It provides a way to be reasonably sure that the